MrRavenMan/RvnBot/README.md

 `"ban_on_use"` must be a bool, set to true, to enable ban as punishment

 `"warn_on_use"` must be a bool, set to true, to enable written warning as punishment.
-Will send a warning msg (DM) to user
+Will send a warning msg (DM) to user.
+If `"user_msg_path": ""` is set to `""` (none) a standard warning will be sent.

+`"allow_user_options"` must be a bool.
+Set to `true` to enable moderators to click a button to kick or barn user.
+Note: `"kick_on_use", "ban_on_use"` must be set to `false` for this to be enabled!

 Note: Regardsless of what punishment is enabled, RavenBot will remove the message containing the blacklsited word immediatly.

 `"full_word"`: If true, blacklisted items must be written as independent words in a discord message.
 That means a blacklisted item called "test", will not act against a message where the word "tests" is written.

-`whitelisted_role_ids`: List of ints, which are role ids of roles who may write blacklsited items without any consequences.
+`"whitelisted_role_ids"`: List of ints, which are role ids of roles who may write blacklsited items without any consequences.

-`blacklisted_items`: List of items blacklisted.
+`"blacklisted_items"`: List of items blacklisted.
 (Note: capital letters do not matter)

+`"user_msg_path"`: if set to `""` this feature will be disabled.
+If you want a custom message to be sent to offending users, enter the file name like `example_warning.txt` of a txt file created in config/memberWatchConfig/userWarnings containing a warning message that will be sent to users.
+See config/memberWatchConfig/userWarnings/example_warning.txt for example.

 `/blacklist` Command to reload blacklist (Use when changes have been made to blacklist.json)